10up/wpacceptance/docs/index.md

 	* `--filter_tests` - Filter tests to run.
 Is analagous to PHPUnit --filter.
 	* `--filter_test_files` - Comma separate test files to execute.
 If used all other test files will be ignored.
 	* `--screenshot_on_failure` - Take a screenshot when a test fails or an error occurs.
 Screenshot will be placed in `screenshots/` directory from the current working directory.
+	* `--repository` - WP Snapshots repository to use.

 * __wpassure init__ [--path] - Initialize a new test suite.
 	* `--path` - Optional path to init direftory.